hoodlm/loganhooddotcom/_posts/2023-12-17-junkdrawer-monorepo.md

     V---W---X---Y---Z Project-2
 ```

-Project-1 and Project-2 don't have any commit in common.
+Project-1 and Project-2 don't have any common ancestor commit.
 In git parlance,
 this means they are "unrelated histories".
 In particular, they are also
 unrelated histories with respect to Junk-Drawer, which I'm trying to merge
 them into.